-B. Reduced-Order Model
+B. Reduced-order Model

 For large power systems, it is convenient to apply the quasi-steady state approximation, allowing one to treat (4) and (5) as algebraic equations by setting the derivative terms to zero.
-Consequently, the system order reduces to only three.
-However, for inverter-based microgrids this assumption is no longer valid as was shown in our recent work [12].
-Particularly, the quasi steady-state assumption fails when the X/R ratio of the microgrid becomes comparable to unity.
-Therefore, a proper model order reduction technique has been proposed to account for the electromagnetic transients, which play a critical role in the onset of instability for microgrids [12].
-To derive a reduced-order model, consider the dynamics of inductive line current being expressed in the following complex form:
+Consequentially, the system order reduces to only three.
+However, for the inverter-based microgrids this assumption is no longer valid due to faster inverter states as compared to inertia and excitation time constants of the generators.
+Particularly, the quasi steady-state assumption fails when the X/R ratio of the microgrid becomes slightly larger.
+Therefore, a proper reduction technique has been proposed to account for the electromagnetic transients, which play a critical role in the onset of instability [arvix].
+To derive a reduced-order model, consider the dynamics of inductive line current being expressed in the complex form:

-$$I = I_d + jI_q = \frac{Ve^{j\theta} - V_s}{R + jX + sL}$$ (6)
+$$I = I_d + jI_q = \frac{V e^{j\theta} - V_s}{R + jX + sL}$$ (6)

-where X is equal to $\omega_0 L$ and ω_0 indicates the nominal frequency.
+where X is equal to $\omega_0 L$ and $\omega_0$ indicates the nominal frequency.
 Applying the Taylor series expansion on the Laplace operator s, the line current can be approximated by neglecting the high-order terms: